 2) Outsourcing RCM Services

 A popular question in the medical billing industry is whether or not Revenue Cycle Management (RCM) services would be better managed in-house or outsourced to a service vendor.
 In 2019, a record number of providers started outsourcing RCM.
-This number is only expected to grow in 2020 as providers are realizing the benefits of doing so.
+This number is only expected to grow as providers are realizing the benefits of doing so.

 By outsourcing RCM services to a trusted vendor, providers free-up time, energy and resources within their own practice while also cutting costs and improving results.
 Qualified billing professionals manage parts of your medical billing so that your practice sees better clean claim results and more on-time payments.